wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS.md

 #### Validating Entered Activation Code

 To validate an activation code at once, you can call `PA2OtpUtil.validateActivationCode()` function.
-You have to provide the code, without the signature part.
+You have to provide the code without the signature part.
 For example:

 ```swift
 let isValid   = PA2OtpUtil.validateActivationCode("VVVVV-VVVVV-VVVVV-VTFVA")
 let isInvalid = PA2OtpUtil.validateActivationCode("VVVVV-VVVVV-VVVVV-VTFVA#aGVsbG8gd29ybGQ=")
 ```

 If your application is using your own validation, then you should switch to functions provided by SDK.
-The reason for that is that since SDK `1.0.0`, all activation codes contains a checksum, so it's possible to detect mistyped characters before you start the activation.
+The reason for that is that since SDK `1.0.0`, all activation codes contain a checksum, so it's possible to detect mistyped characters before you start the activation.
 Check our [Activation Code](https://github.com/wultra/powerauth-crypto/blob/develop/docs/Activation-Code.md) documentation for more details.

 #### Validating Recovery Code and PUK

 To validate a recovery code at once, you can call `PA2OtpUtil.validateRecoveryCode()` function.
-You can provide the whole code, which may, or may not contain `"R:"` prefix.
+You can provide the whole code, which may or may not contain `"R:"` prefix.
 So, you can validate manually entered codes, but also codes scanned from QR.
 For example:

 ```swift
 let isValid1 = PA2OtpUtil.validateRecoveryCode("VVVVV-VVVVV-VVVVV-VTFVA")